Suffrajitsu: Style of engagement and contemporary influence

 Suffrajitsu drew upon the techniques of the Japanese jujutsu teachers in London during the Edwardian period.
 Women in particular were seen as ideal to engage in Jujitsu, as their smaller on average builds allowed them an advantage in allowing their opponent to underestimate them based on their being the 'fairer/weaker' sex and then using their jujitsu to topple larger opponents.

 Outside of the training suffragettes received related to ju-jitsu, weapons were also frequently taken into account by their practicality, to prevent attack on their persons, both domestically and by the police.
 Members of the WSPU Bodyguard (see below) were issued with Indian clubs for use as weapons.
-Women learned to defend themselves with everyday items of clothing such as the Hatpin, used by Edwardian women to hold their oversized hats in place which could at times reach up to 16 inches in length, either to disarm or maim.
+Women learned to defend themselves with everyday items of clothing such as the hatpin, used by Edwardian women to hold their large hats in place which could at times reach up to 16 inches in length, either to disarm or maim.
 Flora Drummond, known as 'The General' for wearing a military style uniform, Helen Ogston, Teresa Billington-Greig and Maud Arncliffe Sennett were each known to carry around whips, to intimidate opponents.
 At the Battle of Glasgow (1914), suffragettes engaged with police by deploying hidden barbed wire as a stalling tactic.